Bernard Herrmann: Collaborations with Alfred Hitchcock

-Herrmann's relationship with Hitchcock came to an abrupt end when they disagreed over the score for Torn Curtain.
+Herrmann's relationship with Hitchcock came to an abrupt end when they disagreed over the score for Torn Curtain (1966).
 Reportedly pressured by Universal executives, Hitchcock wanted a score that was more jazz- and pop-influenced.
 Hitchcock's biographer Patrick McGilligan stated that Hitchcock was worried about becoming old-fashioned and felt that Herrmann's music had to change with the times as well.
 Herrmann initially accepted the offer, but then decided to score the film according to his own ideas.
-François Truffaut writes that "in 1966, In Hollywood and elsewhere, it was the practice of the film industry to favor scores that would sell as popular records—the kind of film music that could be danced to in discotheques.
+François Truffaut writes that "In Hollywood and elsewhere, it was the practice of the film industry to favor scores that would sell as popular records—the kind of film music that could be danced to in discotheques.
 In this sort of game, Herrmann, a disciple of Wagner and Stravinsky, was bound to be a loser."
 Truffaut writes that "Herrmann's removal is a flagrant injustice, since it is a matter of record that his contributions to The Man Who Knew Too Much, North by Northwest, and Psycho had greatly enhanced the success of these films."

 Hitchcock listened to only the prelude of the score, then confronted Herrmann about the pop score.
-Herrmann, equally incensed, bellowed "Look, Hitch, you can't outjump your own shadow.
+Herrmann indignantly replied: "Look, Hitch, you can't outjump your own shadow.
 And you don't make pop pictures.
 What do you want with me?
 I don't write pop music."
 Hitchcock unrelentingly insisted that Herrmann change the score, violating Herrmann's general claim to the creative control he had always maintained in their previous works together.
 Herrmann then said "Hitch, what's the use of my doing more with you?
 I had a career before you, and I will afterwards."
 The score was rejected and replaced with one by John Addison.

-According to McGilligan, Herrmann later tried to reconcile with Hitchcock, but Hitchcock refused to see him.
-Herrmann's widow Norma Herrmann disputed this in a conversation with Günther Kögebehn for the Bernard Herrmann Society in 2004: